Why the $200 Headshot Doesn’t Work

 I think you know where I’m going with this… she wasn’t going to pay for MY services either, because I’m also too expensive”.

-My advice to her was that she spend the big money with the photographer she liked that was on her agents’ preferred list.
+My advice to her was that she invest with the photographer she liked that was on her agent’s preferred list.

-My reasoning was that while her budget is $200, she will now be spending a total of $350 because she has to reshoot, and yet she might still not have headshots that work!
+My reasoning was that while her budget may be $200, she’ll now be spending a total of $350 because she has to re-shoot, and yet she might still not have headshots that work! 🤷♀️

 Diane Sargent: Date Night / Doctor / Suburban Mom

-AT THAT POINT, she will have learned a lesson—you get what you pay for– and will have spent $350 for nothing.
+AT THAT POINT, she may or may not learn a lesson—sometimes, you get what you pay for– and she’ll have spent $350 for nothing

-Having learned her lesson, she’ll eventually spend the $500 on the expensive photographer, rocketing her TOTAL spent to $850.
+She may eventually spend the $500 on the “expensive” photographer, rocketing her TOTAL spend to $850.

 Steve Connor: Professor / Villain